 Weaknesses:

-- Vendor lock-in (Vercel) for full feature access; self-hosting is painful
+- Vendor lock-in (Vercel) for full feature access; self-hosting is harder

 - Learning curve steeper than vanilla React